weMail/wemail/readme.txt

 ## Analytics
 Analytics help you with campaign performance, to make a better-informed decision about your email marketing campaigns. weMail analytics will help

-- **24 Email Statistics:** Too busy to check email campaign activity?
+- **24 Hours Email Statistics:** Too busy to check email campaign activity?
 24-hour email statistics will send you campaign statistics for the last 24 hours.

 - **Google Analytics:** weMail will give you the option to use Google Analytics tag so that email link clicks can be tracked and viewed in Google analytics for better references.